liferay-design/liferay.design/src/markdown/lexicon/core-components/empty-states.md

 ---
-title: "Empty States"
+title: 'Empty States'
-titleLabel: "Portal"
+titleLabel: 'Portal'
-description: "Empty states provide users with feedback on the reasons behind the empty state and what they can do to move out of the empty state."
+description: 'Empty states provide users with feedback on the reasons behind the empty state and what they can do to move out of the empty state.'
-layout: "guide"
+layout: 'guide'
 order: 244
+draft: false
 ---

 ### Usage